cysouw/graphicalgrammar/text/german.md

 A more complex example discussed by Bauer is the sentence in [@next], analyzed as [@fig:bauer1850_97] [@bauer1850: 97].
 Again, there is both an analysis of all main and subordinate clauses, written out with subordination marked by vertical lines, and there is a structural pattern with letters and symbols in the bottom right.
 This structural pattern has two cases of coordination (marked by a plus symbol), an internal subordination (marked by the brackets), a secondary subordination (marked by a vertical line) and a subordination at the end of the sentence (marked by a comma).
 Probably it is more accurate to analyze the subordination *c* as a simple frontal embedding of the second conjunct, using a comma in the analysis instead of brackets for a clause-internal embedding (viz. *A+c,A,a+a* instead of *A+A(c)A,a+a*), but that is some minor nitpicking.

 ::: ex
-Er schenkte ihr 300 Rubel und als er erfuhr, daß sie in Petersburg einen Vetter habe, stellte er ihre frei, ob sie ihre Reise fortsetzen oder ob sie umkehren wolle. [@bauer1850: 97]
+Er schenkte ihr 300 Rubel und als er erfuhr, daß sie in Petersburg einen Vetter habe, stellte er ihre frei, ob sie ihre Reise fortsetzen oder ob sie umkehren wolle. [@bauer1850: 97, citing an example from Johan Peter Hebel *Herr Charles*]
 :::

 ::: {.im #bauer1850_97}